yairm210/Unciv/Uniques.md

 "Can speed up construction of a wonder"

+"Can speed up construction of a building" - Same as above, but capped and can be used for buildings also

 "Can construct [improvement]" - destroys the unit upon construction

+"Can construct [improvement] if it hasn't used other actions yet" - as above, but only if the unit hasn't used its other actions yet

 "Unbuildable"

 "May found a religion"

 ### Visibility